Bounties-Network/StandardBounties/README.md

   - `activateBounty()` [**ONLY ISSUER**]

-### 2.1 Invariant check pattern for _CodeBugBounty.sol_

-Code bug bounties are a specific implementation of the `StandardBounty`, where the 0th milestone is reserved for fulfillments which break a contracts invariants.
-Its use requires the implementation of `Bountied.sol`, with special care given to the `checkInvariants()` function that checks the correctness of the contract's state.

 ## 3. Development

-All the extension bounty types (particular cases like _CodeBugBounty.sol_) **musn't** break the state transitions as described above.
+All the extension bounty types **musn't** break the state transitions as described above.

 ## 4. Documentation